steemit/wallet/docs/CACHING_AND_DEGRADATION.md

 **File:** `src/hooks/use-service-health.ts`

-Polls `/api/health` every 30 seconds to drive the degradation banner.
+Polls `/api/health` every 60 seconds to drive the degradation banner.
+Maps HTTP 503 with `status: "degraded"` to the amber banner (not full outage).

 | Parameter | Value |
 |-----------|-------|